 This filter has more advanced controls not available in the Unsharp Mask filter.
 This filter will allow control over the amount of sharpening that occurs in shadow and highlight areas.
 The document should be viewed at 100% to get an accurate view of the sharpening.

 - Amount: Sets the amount of sharpening.
 A higher value increases the contrast between edge pixels, giving the appearance of greater sharpness.

 - Radius: Determines the number of pixels surrounding the edge pixels affected by the sharpening.
 The greater the radius value, the wider the edge effects and the more obvious the sharpening.

 - Remove: Sets the sharpening algorithm used to sharpen the image.
 Gaussian Blur is the method used by the Unsharp Mask filter.
 Lens Blur detects the edges and detail in an image, and provides finer sharpening of detail and reduced sharpening halos.
 Motion Blur attempts to reduce the effects of blur due to camera or subject movement.
 Set the Angle control if you choose Motion Blur.

 - Angle: Sets the direction of motion for the Motion Blur option of the Remove control.

 - More Accurate: Processes the file more slowly for a more accurate removal of blurring.

-In the Smart Sharpen dialog box, click the Advanced option to display the Shadow and Highlight tabs.
+In the Smart Sharpen dialog box, there are also options to adjust the Shadows and Highlights.
 Adjust sharpening of dark and light areas using these tabs.
 If the dark or light sharpening halos appear too strong, reduce them with these controls, which are only available for 8‑bits and 16‑bits-per-channel images:

 - Fade Amount: Adjusts the amount of sharpening in the highlights or shadows.